divyansh7877/Mitate/README.md

 Generates a single comprehensive infographic with all key concepts and text overlays in one image.

 ### Simple Visuals Mode (Recommended)
 Generates 3-7 text-free visual icons (one per concept) in an interactive carousel.
 Text explanations appear below each image in the UI.
-This mode avoids FIBO's text rendering limitations.
+This mode leans into FIBO's strengths as an image model and avoids text rendering limitations.

 **Toggle via environment variable**: `GENERATION_MODE=simple_visuals` (or `infographic`)